 - Thoughts of suicide or death

 There is a possibility that psychological damage from a car accident could be eligible for compensation within your recovery settlement.
 A victim with PTSD or other psychological effects from an auto accident should seek professional help from a doctor right away.
-Then, the victim should hire an experienced personal injury lawyer to help them pursue financial compensation for pain and suffering caused by the crash.
+Then, the victim should hire an experienced personal injury lawyer in Orlando, FL to help them pursue financial compensation for pain and suffering caused by the crash.

 Recovering Compensation for Pain and Suffering